cse110-sp21-group12/cse110-sp21-group12/STYLING.md

 ```

 Branch formatting guidelines:
 the regular expression checking branch guidelines want the following format: "NL-[issue number from github]_[some description of issue *in camcelcase*]-[names of ppl working on it]"

 note that multiple people on a branch should be separated by an underscore "_"

 eg: "NL-2_testIssue-Dustin_Shawn"

+### recommendations
+installing the prettier and eslint plugins on vscode are nice to get you live error feedback:w